 This course will prepare you to take more advanced geospatial science courses.

 You will be asked to work through a series of modules that present information relating to a specific topic.
 You will also complete a series of lab exercises, assignments, and less guided challenges.
 Please see the Sequencing and Resources section for our suggestions as to the order in which to work through the material.

-We would recommend working through the lectures in the Modzilla Firefox or Microsoft Edge browsers.
-The embedded Youtube videos may not play correctly in Google Chrome.
 The questions embedded in the lectures are simply to help reenforce the topics.
 They will not be graded.
 We have provided note handouts and transcipts of the lecture material in the Sequencing and Resources section.

 This course makes use of the ArcGIS Pro software package from the Environmental Systems Research Institute (ESRI).
-Directions for installing the software has been provided under the Sequencing and Resources section.
+Directions for installing the software have been provided under the Sequencing and Resources section.
 If you are not a West Virginia University student, you can still complete the labs but you will need to obtain access to the software on your own.

 If you have any questions or suggestions, feel free to contact us.
 We hope to continue to update and improve this course.